 Hyperbilirubinemia in the Newborn

-What is hyperbilirubinemia in the newborn?
+What is hyperbilirubinemia in a newborn?

 Hyperbilirubinemia happens when there is too much bilirubin in your baby’s blood.

 Bilirubin is made by the breakdown of red blood cells.
 It’s hard for babies to get rid of bilirubin at first.
 It can build up in their blood, tissues, and fluids.

 Bilirubin has a color.
 It makes a baby’s skin, eyes, and other tissues turn yellow (jaundice).
 Jaundice may first appear when your baby is born.
 Or it may also show up any time after birth.

 How to say it